 Refactor logical statements with VA Modify Expression to simplify tasks such as resorting if else statements and simplifying complex chains of logical expressions.

-To see the modifications suggestions, right-click or press Shift+F10 on a logical statement in a source file and select VA Modify Expression (beta) from the context menu.
+To see the modifications suggestions, right-click or press Shift+F10 on a logical statement in a source file and select Modify Expression... from the Quick Actions and Refactorings (VA) menu.
 Find the option also in the VAssistX entry in the menu bar (Alt+X, R), hover over the Code Generation and Refactoring and find the Modify Expression option.

 The Modify Expression dialog contains the current expression and the expression after all of the modifications, press OK if you agree with all changes.